Ellen White Investigation

 Gradually, during the 1850s and 1860s the religious fanaticism began to die down among the Adventists.
 A more subdued environment prevailed in the churches.
 Not surprisingly, Mrs. White had fewer dramatic day-time visions during the 1860s, and the visions ceased altogether in the 1870s.

-In 1868, James White estimated that Ellen had received between 100 and 200 visions, and noted they had "grown less frequent" in recent years.8 An examination of the historical records of her visions shows Mrs. White only had approximately twelve during the 1860s, and three during the 1870s.
+In 1868, James White estimated that Ellen had received between 100 and 200 visions, and noted they had "grown less frequent" in recent years.11 An examination of the historical records of her visions shows Mrs. White only had approximately twelve during the 1860s, and three during the 1870s.
 She had no waking visions after the 1870s.
-At the same time, the SDA meetings became more sedate.
+At the same time, SDA church services became more sedate.
 Shouting and other charismatic activities faded, and religious excitement waned.
 As the religious excitement faded out, so did the waking visions of Ellen White.

 Interestingly, after Mrs. White's visions died out in the 1870s, Seventh-day Adventists began challenging the validity of other visionaries.
-In the 1860s, SDA leaders stuanchly defended the visions of others.
+In the 1860s, SDA leaders staunchly defended the visions of others.
 In 1862, with James White's approval, M.E.
-Cornell published a pamphlet recounting the visions of various Christians, such as William Tennet, and providing quotes from various church leaders, such as John Wesley, in favor of visions.
+Cornell published a pamphlet recounting the visions of various Christians, such as William Tennet, and provided quotes from various church leaders, such as John Wesley, in favor of visions.
 Cornell's tract was reprinted for the last time in 1875.
-After the 1870s, SDA leaders took an increasingly skeptical approach to visions.
+After the 1870s, SDA leaders took an increasingly skeptical stance towards visions.
 For example, the prophet William Foy was described by SDA historian J.N.
-Loughborough as a man who failed in his mission to deliver his visions, and died shortly thereafter (this was false).9 Thus, as Mrs. White stopped having public visions, Seventh-day Adventism gradually began to look less favorably on the visions of others.
+Loughborough as a man who failed in his mission to deliver his visions, and died shortly thereafter (this was false).12 Thus, as Mrs. White stopped having public visions, Seventh-day Adventism gradually began to look less favorably upon the visions of others.

 Visions Replaced by Dreams

-As the waking visions ceased, Mrs. White began to refer to her revelations as "dreams" she had while asleep at night.10 Dreams have never been regarded as reliable as visions.
-The ancient Jewish philosopher known as Sirach cautioned:
+As the waking visions ceased, Ellen White began to refer to her revelations as "dreams" she had while asleep at night.13 Throughout Judeo-Christian history, dreams have never been regarded as reliable as visions.
+For example, the ancient Jewish philosopher known as Sirach cautioned:

-"...fools are borne aloft by dreams.
+...fools are borne aloft by dreams.
 Like a man who catches at shadows or chases the wind, is the one who believes in dreams.
-What is seen in dreams is to reality what the reflection of a face is to the face itslf....what you already expect, the mind depicts.
-Unless it be a vision specially sent by the Most High, fix not your heart on it; for dreams have led many astray and those who believed in them have perished."11
+What is seen in dreams is to reality what the reflection of a face is to the face itself....what you already expect, the mind depicts.
+Unless it be a vision specially sent by the Most High, fix not your heart on it; for dreams have led many astray and those who believed in them have perished.14

-Therefore, by the admission of Adventists, after the 1870s, Mrs. White's "communications" with heaven became less reliable.
+Therefore, according to at least one Adventist leader, after the 1870s, Mrs. White's "communications" with heaven were considered less reliable.

 What Caused the Visions?